 It’s important to remember that educators can’t diagnose a student with any medical condition.
 You can’t assume that a child has a condition that’s interfering with their behavior, attitude, and academic success.

-These classroom management strategies will likely come into play if you’re made aware of a student’s condition or disorder by their parents with an accompanying doctor’s note.
+These classroom management strategies will particularly be helpful if you’re informed of a student’s condition or disorder by their parents with an accompanying doctor’s note.

 Free resource: Executive Function toolkit